keybase/client/go/kbcmf/specs/saltpack_encryption.md

 - **ephemeral_public** is an ephemeral NaCl public encryption key, 32 bytes.
   The ephemeral keypair is generated at random by the sender and only used for one message.
-- **recipients** is a list of "recipient tuples", one for each recipient device.
+- **recipients** is a list of "recipient tuples", one for each recipient key.

 A recipient tuple is a list of three things: